 By train – Take Central Coast & Newcastle Line train services from Sydney to Newcastle and Hunter Line train services from Newcastle to the Hunter Valley town.

-With a day tour – Book a Hunter Valley tour from Sydney and enjoy the surrounding without the hazel of traffic.
+With a day tour – Book Hunter Valley tours from Sydney and enjoy the surrounding without the hazel of traffic.

 Wrapping it up